CR1502/CR1502/README.md

 - 🔭 I’m currently working on ...
 Improving my coding skills
-- 🌱 I’m currently learning ...Python and C++
+- 🌱 I’m currently learning ...Python and Java
 - ⚡ Fun fact: ...
 I sing and play the guitar as well!